 Or don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
 4 We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.
 (Romans 6:3-4)

 WHO SHOULD BE BAPTIZED?

-From the following passages in the bible we find that those who were baptized were those who believed in Jesus as the Son of God, and as the Savior of the world.
-This belief is accompanied by something called repentance.
+From the following passages in the Bible we find that those who were baptized were those who believed in Jesus as the Son of God, and as the Savior of the world.

 “But when they believed Philip as he preached the good news of the kingdom of God and the name of Jesus Christ, they were baptized, both men and women.”
 (Acts 8:12)